-Each two-car train can carry a passenger load of more than 400 people, which is greater than the load capacity of five City buses.
+Each four-car train can carry a passenger load of more than 800 people, which is greater than the load capacity of 10 City buses.

 Compared to TheBus, how much will it cost to operate and maintain rail?

-Rail will cost about half the cost to operate and maintain TheBus.
+Rail will cost about half as much to operate and maintain than TheBus.
 The cost of operating and maintaining TheBus system will increase much faster each year than it will for rail.

 How much of the construction cost will be paid by the federal funds?